 LMDC PLANNING - OFF-SITE INITIATIVES --- LMDC PLANNING - OFF-SITE INITIATIVES --- LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
 The agency's planning activities include the neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
 Specifically, LMDC's planning activities include expansive analyses of Lower Manhattan's transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
 Based on these analyses, LMDC will develop and propose concept plans for specific areas and projects in Lower Manhattan.
 HUD has authorized the use of up to 5% of the total grant to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.
 An integral part of LMDC's efforts to revitalize Lower Manhattan are a series of studies that identify short-term and long-term solutions to the challenges facing downtown neighborhoods in the wake of September 11th.

 The office of the Lower Manhattan Development Corporation is located at One Liberty Plaza, 20th floor, New York, NY 10006.

-There was no activity to report on this program during the quarter.
+There are no activities to report on this project in the quarter ending March 31st 2008.